 MEd in Learning, Teaching and Curriculum

 Emphasis in Elementary, English, Math, & Social Studies

-MEd or MA in Special Education
+MEd in Special Education

 * Degree program corresponds to contracted teaching position

 The MPER Early Career Scholars Program enhances full-time teaching with mentoring and a master’s level degree program.
 The program represents a hybrid model of academic knowledge and clinical experience.
 It weaves education research and classroom practice tightly together in a two-year model of highly relevant teacher education.

 - Online courses with a cohort-based model designed to cultivate a professional learning community, foster collaboration, and promote school change.